BehaVerify: Verifying Temporal Logic Specifications for Behavior Trees: Results

 \subsection{Checklist and Parallel-Checklist}

 The checklist examples consist of a series of checks that run in order by nested sequence nodes.
 Each check consists of a selector node, a safety check leaf node that can return $\Success$ or $\Failure$, and a backup node that can only return $\Success$.
 Thus if the safety check fails, the selector will run the backup which will return $\Success$.
 This process continues until each check has been run.
-See \ifthenelse{\boolean{arXivVersion}}{Appendix \ref{appendix:checklistImages}}{\cite{arXivBehaVerify}} for visual examples.
+See \ifthenelse{\boolean{IncludeAppendix}}{Appendix~\ref{appendix:2022SEFM_Checklist_Images}}{\CiteAsText{serene2022SEFM_arXiv}} for visual examples.
 Parallel-checklist replaces the sequence nodes with parallel nodes.
 Each check has two LTL specifications, one True and one False.
 The True/False specifications require that if a safety check fails, then a backup is triggered/not triggered.
 Due to differences in encodings, the specifications are slightly different for each version.
 We include one example here.
-The remainder can be found in \ifthenelse{\boolean{arXivVersion}}{Appendix \ref{appendix:checkSpec}}{\cite{arXivBehaVerify}}.
+The remainder can be found in \ifthenelse{\boolean{IncludeAppendix}}{Appendix~\ref{appendix:2022SEFM_Checklist_and_Parallel_Checklist_LTL_Specifications}}{\CiteAsText{serene2022SEFM_arXiv}}.